project-sunbird/project-sunbird.github.io/pages/features-documentation/mobileapp/allappfeatures.md

 * Share content with other users
 * View and rate the content

-## Downloading and Installing Sunbird Mobile APP
+## Downloading and Installing Sunbird Mobile App

 **Prerequisites**